 For program specific information click on the program below:

-The curriculum of the Associate of Science in Mathematics degree is designed to correspond to both the math and general education courses that a student would take in the first two years of pursuing a Bachelor’s degree in math at a four-year institution.
-Coursework can be customized to fit interests in Statistics/Actuarial Science, Secondary Math Education, or Pure/Applied Mathematics.
+The curriculum of the Associate of Science in Mathematics degree is designed to correspond to both the math and general education courses that a student would take in the first two years of pursuing a Bachelor's degree in math at a four-year institution.
+Coursework can be customized to fit interests in Statistics/Actuarial Science, Secondary Math Education, Pure/Applied Mathematics, or Applied Mathematical Economics.
 Students will get a solid grounding in the mathematics that is applied in the physical science and engineering disciplines, and an introduction to more theoretical mathematics.
 As part of this degree program, students must complete the requirements of the Ohio Transfer Module in order to graduate.View Full Program Details

 Students will complete all first and second-year technical courses required for bachelor's programs in Actuarial Science.
 This coursework is aligned with the recommendations of the Society of Actuaries (SOA) for students preparing to take the SOA professional qualifying exams.
 See soa.org for more information.View Full Program Details